1xbq1/DoFIT/README.md

 # DoFIT: Domain-aware Federated Instruction Tuning with Alleviated Catastrophic Forgetting

-This repository is the official implementation of [DoFIT].
+This repository is the official implementation of [DoFIT] (NeurIPS 2024).

 ## Requirements